Why the Background of Your Food Matters More Than You Think

 Transporting food over long distances also greatly increases carbon dioxide emissions.
 The longer your food needs to travel, the more carbon will be released into the atmosphere.
 It’s also a great idea to eat as many whole foods as possible.
 Whole foods invites you to focus on reducing your single-use plastic consumption.

+Paying attention to the background of your food in this way makes it not only a healthy option for you and your family, but also for reducing our carbon foot print and benefiting the world.
 When we buy food items like chips, cookies, and crackers we typically have to throw away the packaging they come in.

 Although it’s definitely okay to enjoy these things, consider making them yourself at home!
 There are lots of great recipes, like this gluten-free chocolate chunk cookie recipe that allows you to still enjoy treats without the waste.
 We all want to do our part to help the earth.